replay-framework/replay/README.md

 RePlay originally forked Play v1.5.0.
 Improvements made in the Play1 project since, are regularly ported to RePlay when applicable.
 [Version 2 of the Play Framework](https://github.com/playframework/playframework) (Play2) is significantly different from Play1.
+It caters for Scala web application projects, and uses Scala internally.
 Porting a Play1 application to Play2 is really hard and has [questionable benefits](https://groups.google.com/g/play-framework/c/AcZs8GXNWUc).
 RePlay aims to provide a more sensible upgrade path for Play1 applications.